Price is a weighty factor to consider when visiting Japan.

 How much does insurance cost in Japan?

 Travel insurance is a smart, necessary precaution when visiting a foreign country like Japan.
-The cost of insurance will depend on factors such as:
+The cost of travel insurance in Japan offers will depend on factors such as:

 Picking the right insurance and level of coverage you need will allow you to travel with confidence.